astiage-1/portfolio/README.md

 1️⃣ Solution and Cloud Architecture Scope and Structure
   - Definition of architectural scope and boundaries
-  - Description of high-level architectural views, including Conceptual (business specifications), Executive (business-aligned system overview), Logical (functional specifications and system interactions), and Physical (deployment and infrastructure planning), illustrated with diagrams.
+  - Description of high-level architectural views, including Conceptual (business specifications), Executive (business-aligned system overview), Logical (functional specifications and system interactions), and Physical (deployment and infrastructure planning), all illustrated with diagrams to demonstrate structured solution design.
   - Cloud and solution architecture structuring principles
   - Alignment between business requirements and technical architecture